바로가기메뉴

 An email containing the final print version of manuscript will be sent to the author for the confirmation.
 If there is no response from the author within 24 hours from the time the email was sent the manuscript will be published as it was sent in the email.
 Please note that this is the final opportunity for the author to make change and any correction after the deadline may incur extra fee.

-Step 8: Indexing on Web of Science and Scopus
+Step 8: Indexing on Scopus and ESCI

 This process may take up to another 2 to 8 weeks.
 These steps can vary slightly between indexing agencies.